 Web3: The New Phase of the Internet

 Over the last year or so, there have been so many buzzwords making their rounds on the internet.
 One of these that comes to mind immediately is, of course, the metaverse.
 However, there is an exciting new internet concept in town.
-Experts are calling it Web 3.0 or Web3.
+Experts are calling Web3 the new phase of the internet.

 Web3 is considered to be the next big internet revolution.
 It reflects the progress of the world progression from Web 1.0 and Web 2.0 to the next phase.